The popular Inverted Minors convention switches (or "inverts") the standard meaning of the strength of minor-suit raises.

 When playing this convention, here are the discussion points:

-How high is the partnership forced after the raise from 1 to 2?
+How high is the partnership forced after the raise from1 to 2?
 I recommend that you can stop in a partscore if either player's next bid is 2NT or 3-of-the-minor.
-Otherwise, it is Game Forcing.
-(Example of a NF auction: 1-2-2N-3)
+Otherwise, it is game forcing.
+(Example of a NF auction: 1-2-2N-3).
+You must decide whether 2NT is passable or not by either opener or responder.

 How many cards to raise?
 In clubs, usually five or more.
 In diamonds, five are also the normal requirement, but it can occasionally be done with four (since a one-diamond opener is usually four-plus cards).